2. The gospel and the church, 2:1-22

 ii] Background: See 1:1-2.

-iii] Structure: This passage, explaining the consequences (ara, "therefore") for Gentiles in their union with God's historic people, Israel, presents in two parts:
+The consequences (ara, "therefore") for Gentiles in their union with God's historic people, Israel:

 A new relationship with Jews in God's household, v19;